sylikc/jpegview/current/readme.txt

 The tjpeg library is open source and (at least on modern CPUs) performs comparable to the Intel library.
 It is used by many other viewers and several Linux distributions.
 Note that tjpeg including lossless JPEG transformations has been statically linked to JPEGView.
 Therefore the application has grown by 300 KB.
-However the total size of the package is lower that before because IJL15.dll and jpegtran.exe are no longer needed.
+However the total size of the package is lower tham before because IJL15.dll and jpegtran.exe are no longer needed.

 New features:
 - Lossless JPEG transformations integrated into JPEGView.
 The jpegtran.exe application is no longer part of the distribution of JPEGView.
+- Keymap.txt now also supports to remap mouse buttons to commands.
 - New INI file setting: 'ShowBottomPanel'.
 Set to false to disable showing the bottom panel when hovering with the mouse on bottom part of window/screen.
   Default is true (as before, was not configurable).
 - New INI file setting: 'MaxSlideShowFileListSizeKB'.
 Sets maximum size of slide show text files in KB.
 - New INI file setting: 'ForceGDIPlus'.
 If true, use GDI+ for reading JPEGS.
 Note that using GDI+ is much slower than the tjpeg library!
 Other changes:
-- Because the tjpeg library does not work with VS2005, JPEGView is now compiled with VS2010.
-If you are using Windows XP before SP2, use version 1.0.26 (or install SP2).
+- Because the tjpeg static library cannot be linked with VS2005, JPEGView is now compiled with VS2010.
+If you are using Windows XP before SP2, install SP2 or keep using version 1.0.25.

 [1.0.26]
 Bugs fixed: